saylordotorg/course_polsc401/Unit07.md

+---
+layout: default
+title: "POLSC401: Ethics and Public Policy"
+course_description: "An examination of the role that ethical, cultural, religious, and moral principles play in the formulation and execution of public policy by lawmakers and other public officials.
+Explores existing issues in domestic and international policy, including justice, equality, fairness, individual liberty, free enterprise, charity, and human rights."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: Ethical Dilemmas in Governance: National Security** <span id="7"></span>
 *In this unit, you will begin by examining issues of law and ethics that